shaack/cm-chessboard/README.md

 [cm-fen-editor](https://shaack.com/projekte/cm-fen-editor/).
 They are all nice written ES6 Modules to handle different aspects of chess games.

-> Note: With Version 6 **markers** have been moved to an extension, see the [Input callbacks example](https://shaack.com/projekte/cm-chessboard/examples/input-callbacks.html).
+> Note: With version 7 I made a heavy refactoring.
+The chessboard props have been changed and the files structure also.
+Version 7 of the chessboard will not work out of the box, after an update from a version lower than version 7.

 ## Features